Webster’s Dictionary: Objectification — to treat (someone) as an object rather than as a person.

 Remember, it’s impossible to change another person, whether they’re an Asshat OR a human.

-4. If you see the Asshat as human you will project upon him all of the feelings you’re feeling, because you will think he has feelings too.
+4. If you see the Asshat as human, you’ll project upon him all of the feelings you’re feeling, because you he has feelings too.
 Which he doesn’t.
-At least not the ones you want him to have.
+At least, not the ones you want him to have.

 And I quote D.H.
 Lawrence, who was decidedly not an Asshat, but somehow prescient: